 |July 10th, 2020|

-It is important to understand why a company like PayPal, Stripe or Paycron would suspend their legitimate and genuine business clients over a few chargebacks.
-Why would a company let go of their own business?
+It is important to understand why a company like PayPal, Stripe, or Paycron would suspend their legitimate and genuine business clients over a few chargebacks.
+Why would a company let go of its own business?
 Well, it may be when those clients become a liability more than an asset.
-Chargebacks are a primary factor and further payment processing companies do not want to jeopardize their relation with financial giants.
+Chargebacks are a primary factor and further payment processing companies do not want to jeopardize their relationship with financial giants.
 Thus, if a business is flagging a large number of disputed transactions, they are cut down.

 What is a high risk business?

 Payment processors classify businesses into 3 categories according to their risk level.
 This classification helps them to identify and weed out any businesses that might be hurting them.